Washington University School of Law,

 Volunteer Lawyers Program, 2005-Present

 Ryan is a problem-solver who works to create opportunities for clients dealing with environmental and energy issues, property disputes, commercial litigation, and government regulation and public policy matters.
-He has been recognized by the St. Louis Business Journal for his legal and community work in the St. Louis region.

 For over a decade, Ryan has represented clients in litigation, regulatory and transactional matters arising under the full spectrum of federal, state, and local environmental laws.
 He has successfully handled permit proceedings, civil and criminal enforcement actions, administrative appeals, and a variety of lawsuits throughout the country.
 His clients include publicly-held companies, utilities, railroads, agricultural services companies, health care providers, cities, nonprofits, and privately held businesses.